sklumpe/SerialFIB/README.md

 ### License ###

-Copyright (C) 2021 Sven Klumpe EMBL/Herman Fung EMBL/Sara Goetz Jürgen Plitzko EMBL/Julia Mahamid
+Original Release: Copyright (C) 2021 Sven Klumpe EMBL/Herman Fung EMBL/Sara Goetz Jürgen Plitzko EMBL/Julia Mahamid Zeiss Implementation: Copyright (C) 2022 Sven Klumpe Zeiss/Roland Salzer

 	This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by